Mentorship

 6. Evolving the Culture

-• Create a Mentorship Toolkit: Centralized resources in your design wiki with case studies, articles, templates, and success stories.
+Create a Mentorship Toolkit: Centralized resources in your design wiki.
+Case studies, articles, templates, success stories.
+Make it easy for people to find what they need.

-7. Common Pitfalls (and How to Avoid Them)
+7. Common Pitfalls and How to Avoid Them

 Pitfall